Global Business Mobility Visa Guide

 Section C: Extending a Global Business Mobility Visa

 While the Global Business Mobility visa is designed for overseas workers to undertake temporary work assignments in the UK, some of the GBM visas allow the holder to apply to extend their visa, subject to the visa’s specific conditions.
 Under the current rules, only the Graduate Trainee visa prohibits extensions.
-This means that Service Supplier, Senior or Specialist Workers, Expansion Workers and Secondment Workers may be able to extend their visa, provided the continue to meet the visa eligibility requirements and that the holder does not exceed the relevant visa maximum period of stay.
+This means that Service Supplier, Senior or Specialist Workers, Expansion Workers and Secondment Workers may be able to extend their visa, provided they continue to meet the visa eligibility requirements and that the holder does not exceed the relevant visa maximum period of stay.

-TO remain in the UK for longer than the initial period of stay, the visa holder may look to switch to a different immigration category, depending on their circumstances could include a family visa or a different work visa.
+To remain in the UK for longer than the initial period of stay, the visa holder may look to switch to a different immigration category, depending on their circumstances could include a family visa or a different work visa.
 Take professional advice on your options.

 Read our comprehensive guide to UK visa options here >>